BriWak/Hassio-Addons/sky_remote/README.md

 ### HOME ASSISTANT CONFIGURATION

-Download all files and place in your local Addon directory.
-Install it in Home Assistant using the add-on store in the Hass.io menu and once it has installed update the sky_ip value in the config section on that page to the IP address of your sky box and hit Save.
+Add the repository in Home Assistant using the add-on store in the Hass.io menu and and Install the Sky HD Remote addon.

+Once it has installed, update the sky_ip value in the config section on that page to the IP address of your sky box and hit Save.

+Take a note of the URL while you're in the Sky HD Remote addon because everything after the last / is the addon name - it *should* always be **e71ec315_sky_remote** but check it to be sure.

-Then add the following inside your Home Assistant configuration.yaml (and then restart Home Assistant) to use it :
+Then add the following inside your Home Assistant **configuration.yaml** and then restart Home Assistant to use it :

+#### ON/OFF SENSOR
-For a Sensor to detect the state of the Sky box (Replace both of the YOUR_SKY_BOX_IP entries with the IP address of your sky box and don't set scan_interval below 300 or it can cause your sky box to freeze up):
+For a Sensor to detect the state of the Sky box add the following, replacing both of the YOUR_SKY_BOX_IP entries with the IP address of your sky box and don't set scan_interval below 300 (5 minutes) or it can cause your sky box to freeze up:

 ```yaml
 sensor: